dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 });
 ```

 The elements specified in the `DataTemplate` define the appearance of each item in the list.
-In the example, layout within the `DataTemplate` is managed by a `Grid`.
-The `Grid` contains an `Image` object, and two `Label` objects, that all bind to properties of the `Monkey` class:
+In the example, layout within the `DataTemplate` is managed by a <xref:Microsoft.Maui.Controls.Grid>.
+The <xref:Microsoft.Maui.Controls.Grid> contains an `Image` object, and two `Label` objects, that all bind to properties of the `Monkey` class:

 ```csharp
 public class Monkey